Rooted in Justice 2024-2025

 • Other forms of injustice based on race, ethnicity, religion, gender identity or expression, sexual orientation, national origin, genetics and disability.

-Started in 2021, Rooted in Justice awards annual grants to a small cohort of organizations recommended to the Cedar Tree Board through an open RFP.
-Proposals are reviewed and selected by a panel with a majority of BIPOC leaders through a participatory grantmaking process.
+Started in 2021, Rooted in Justice awards grants to a small cohort of organizations recommended to the Cedar Tree Board by a panel of outside reviewers.
+Proposals are submitted through an open RFP and evaluated by a panel with a majority of BIPOC leaders through a participatory grantmaking process.
+You can review past grant awards here.
+Note that we expect to award up to 4 grants through the Rooted in Justice program in April 2025 through this new Request for Proposals.

 DEFINITIONS